nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/01-setup-apache-kafka/01-setup-apache-kafka-docker-container/Readme.md

   - `KAFKA_CLUSTERS_0_NAME: xxxxxx`: is the **Cluster name**.
 In this case, the cluster name will be `local`
   - `KAFKA_CLUSTERS_0_BOOTSTRAPSERVERS:` is the Address where to connect
   - `KAFKA_CLUSTERS_0_SCHEMAREGISTRY`: for SchemaRegistry's address

+## Web UIs for managing Apache Kafka 2: Conduktor

+- **Conduktor** for Apache Kafka is a comprehensive platform that enables users to easily manage, monitor, and analyze their Kafka clusters.
+It provides a powerful user interface to manage Kafka resources, perform analytics, and monitor tasks with built-in tools.
+Furthermore, Conduktor includes enterprise-grade features such as **data masking**, cold storage, multitenancy, audit logs, message encryption, and many other features that make it an excellent solution for large enterprises that must meet strict compliance and governance regulations.

+## Web UIs for managing Apache Kafka 3: Redpanda Console

 ## Step 6: Start `zookeeper`, `kafka`, `schema-registry`, and `kafka-ui` Containers